 For example, if you are looking for a senior position you may enter the keyword of 'senior'.
 Some job postings, however, may refer to senior using the abbreviation 'Snr', meaning those roles may not be matched.
 In this scenario we will automatically add 'Snr' to your search criteria to bring back every relevant job.

-At the top of the search results you will be able to save your search in a number of ways:
+At the top of the search results you will be able to save your search by clicking on the 'Save' icon.

 To perform a job search across many international countries within one single search, you will need to include your preferred countries using the link provided in the search box "Add more countries"